 What's for Dinner?
-22 Perfect Recipes to Cook for April Weeknights
+22 Perfect Weeknight Recipes to Make This April

-A quick and easy family-friendly meal is Sheet Pan Vegetable Hash with Eggs.
+If you need quick and easy family-friendly meals, you'll be thrilled to know that we've included a vibrant sheet pan dinner that the whole family will love.
 Instead of stirring everything in a skillet, all of the ingredients (cauliflower, broccoli, red bell pepper, onion, and spinach) roast evenly on a baking pan in the oven.
 That means much less work for you, but the final result has just as much flavor.
-An even simpler take on eggs for dinner is this Tex-Mex-inspired Avocado, Salsa, and Cilantro Omelet.
-Whether you're cooking for yourself or your family, you'll find that this dish is easy to adapt for a crowd.

 And while April is the first month of the year that brings consistently warm weather and sunny days, there is still a chance of a cold front creating chilly nights.
-We've got you covered for dinner when the temperatures drop again—a comforting, seasonal Green Coconut Zoodle Soup.
-It's loaded with nutritious vegetables, super colorful, and vegan.
+We've got you covered for dinner when the temperatures drop again—a comforting, seasonal zoodle soup that is loaded with nutritious vegetables, super colorful, and vegan.
 What more could you ask for?

 Enjoy these quick and easy plant-based dinner recipes with your family all month long.